kalbasit/watch_tower/README.md

 You can try some tracking software that depends on you to start and stop timers.
 But what happens if you forget to start or stop one of those timers?

-What you need is a passive system that will take care of all of this for you, so you can focue on the actual work.
+What you need is a passive system that will take care of all of this for you, so you can focus on the actual work.

 Watch Tower comes to the rescue.